How to Dockerize a Python Barcode Reader for ARM64 and ARM32 Devices

 In this example, the command should return 2, confirming that the container is limited to two CPU cores.

-Emulating Raspberry Pi with DockerPi
+Emulate Raspberry Pi Hardware with DockerPi

 For a more realistic emulation, use dockerpi to simulate different Raspberry Pi models: